 - Arms and leg muscles become temporarily paralyzed.
 The National Institute of Neurological Disorders and Stroke explains that this “prevents you from acting out your dreams”

-According to Medical News Today, you experience REM sleep several times every night, and REM sleep accounts for “approximately 20 to 25 percent of an adult’s sleep cycle.”
-Your REM stages will probably get longer as the night goes on.
+According to Medical News Today, people experience REM sleep several times every night, and REM sleep accounts for “approximately 20 to 25 percent of an adult’s sleep cycle.”
+REM stages will probably get longer as the night goes on.
 And the NIH explains that “REM is thought to be involved in the process of storing memories, learning, and balancing your mood, although the exact mechanisms are not well understood.”

-When Do You Dream?
+When Do People Dream?

 Dreaming can actually occur during any stage of sleep.
-However, according to WebMD, your most vivid dreams occur during REM sleep.
+However, according to WebMD, the most vivid dreams occur during REM sleep.
 WebMD estimates that we each dream between four and six times per night, although we may not always remember these dreams.

 A USC sleep website explains: “It seems likely that all of us forget 95-99 percent of our dreams for the very ordinary reason that we sleep right through them and aren’t paying attention to remembering anything.”